Segregation of Duties in Accounts Payable

 How Nexus AP Helps

-Nexus AP enforces segregation of duties through role-based access controls, preventing users from performing conflicting activities.
+Nexus AP enforces segregation of duties through role-based access controls, approval delegation, payment-release checkpoints, and audit logs that make conflicting activities visible immediately.

 Start Free TrialFrequently Asked Questions